-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the father
+Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the father

-• Leave is extended by 1 extra week per child from the 2nd onward in the case of multiple births (or adoption or fostering), or if the child has a disability.

-- The entitlement encompasses same-sex couples: this leave can be taken by the parents other than the biological mother (see 1e). - In case of single parenthood, there is no right to accumulate leave rights of both parents.
-Single parents are entitled to only 16 weeks of leave.
+- Leave is extended by 1 extra week per child from the 2nd onward in the case of multiple births (or adoption or fostering), or if the child has a disability. - The entitlement encompasses same-sex couples: this leave can be taken by the parents other than the biological mother (see 1e). - In case of lone-parenthood the birth leave and benefit can be extended, upon request, to 26 weeks.

-Additional note (e.g., if leave payments are often supplemented by collective agreements; employer exclusions or rights to postpone) or delegation of leave to person other than the parents c.
-Parental leave
+Additional note (e.g., if leave payments are supplemented by collective agreements, employer exclusions, or rights to postpone)